-Bannon Joins Long List of Trump Enemies Hit With Cease and Desist Letter
+Bannon Joins Long List of Trump Enemies Hit With Cease-and-Desist Letter

 As with the vast majority of Trump legal threats, the suit never materialized.
 FiveThirtyEight counted 20 instances in which Trump threatened to sue during the campaign alone, and he only followed through twice.

 Regardless of whether the latest legal threat is real, it marks a remarkable turn in Trump’s relationship with Bannon.
 As recently as October, the president described his former adviser as “a friend of mine.”
-Earlier on Tuesday, Trump issued a scorching, four paragraph statement in which he said Bannon had nothing to do with his victory and was “rarely in a one-on-one meeting with me.”
+Earlier on Tuesday, Trump issued a scorching four-paragraph statement in which he said Bannon had nothing to do with his victory and was “rarely in a one-on-one meeting with me.”
 He added, “When he was fired, he not only lost his job, he lost his mind.”

 Bannon allies told the Post that he had considered issuing a statement denouncing the book and denying some of his quotes, but Trump attacked him before he got a chance.